Please note due to engineering work to restore Barmouth Viaduct, rail replacement bus services will run during Autumn

 Whatever you decide to do, try to finish off your day watching a spectacular Cardigan Bay sunset from the train, or settle down in one of the many seaside pubs or restaurants before catching the last train home.
 Being west facing, the vivid sunsets really are something special.
 Just like the Cambrian Line.

 Before you plan to travel, please be aware Network Rail is doing a lot of work to restore and preserve Barmouth Bridge during 2022.
-This means the Cambrian Coast Line might be closed between Machynlleth and Pwllheli from September 2022.
+This means the Cambrian Coast Line will closed for some weeks between Machynlleth and Pwllheli from September 2022.
 Rail replacement buses will run instead.
 Please check out the latest information on the Network Rail website.

 Find out train times, fares and attraction discount offers via the Transport for Wales website.